 - The number of hours of full sun vs cloudy days (governed by where you live)

 If we exclude the first two factors, which you have a degree of control over, your location in Australia is the primary variable dictating how much energy your cells will produce.
+In most cases southern parts of Australia will receive less total hours of sunlight that northern areas.
 Hence, a 1.5kW system in Melbourne will typically not produce as much electrical energy over the year as the same system in Alice Springs.